 6 Total Credits

-- Earn at least 6 credits from the following types of courses: Any approved pair of Computer Science courses from a single research area that includes at least one 6000-level course (See Program Details below for Examples of Approved Pairs)
+- Earn at least 6 credits from the following types of courses: Completed with B or better Grade.
+Students are required to take a pair of courses from a single Approved Research Pair area.
+Research Pairs include at least one 6000-level course.
+See Program Details below for the Approved Research Pairs.

 Elective Courses